 - Confirm teeth (if visible) are not fused into a single mass.

-- Regenerate 4 candidates at the fixed prompt; all four should pass the above checks.
+- Regenerate 4 candidates at the fixed prompt.
+All four should pass the checks above.
+If 4 of 4 pass, the fix is structural, not lucky.

 If it still fails